ConnerMcCabe/React-FlashCards/README.md

-# React Review 2000
+# React Review 2001
-Delete the todo app for a react review featuring hooks going to focus on using props and styling accordions In the project directory, you can run:
+currently being staged as a flashcard game for studying. in the future will probably hook it up to an API with questions

-### `npm i`
+### `npm install`
 ### `npm start`